What is the World Bank Policy on Access to Information?

 How has the policy changed?

 Over the past 15 years, the World Bank’s policy on disclosing information has evolved gradually.
-Until now, the World Bank’s approach has been to spell out what documents the World Bank discloses.
-The new World Bank Policy on Access to Information effective July 1, 2010, is a pivotal shift in the World Bank’s approach to making information available to the public.
-Under the new policy, the World Bank will disclose any information in its possession that is not on a list of exceptions.
-This policy positions the World Bank as a leader in transparency and accountability among international institutions.
+Until now, the World Bank’s approach had been to spell out what documents the World Bank discloses.
+The World Bank Policy on Access to Information effective July 1, 2010, is a pivotal shift in the World Bank’s approach to making information available to the public.
+Under that policy, the World Bank discloses any information in its possession that is not on a list of exceptions.
+This policy positioned the World Bank as a leader in transparency and accountability among international institutions.
 For more information see the Evolution of the World Bank's Disclosure Policies.